These blueberry and white chocolate muffins are soft, moist and packed with juicy blueberries and creamy white chocolate chips.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Three: Carefully fold in the blueberries and white chocolate.
+Three: Gently fold in the blueberries and white chocolate chips until evenly distributed.

-Four: Divide the muffin batter between 12 muffin cases and bake in the oven for 18 minutes until golden.
+Four: Divide the batter evenly between the muffin cases and bake for 18 minutes, or until the muffins are well risen and golden.
+A skewer inserted into the centre should come out clean.

 🍴 Serving suggestions